 At this stage, fraudsters start doing what they do best—persuading the target and earning their trust.

-By impersonating trusted figures and using various social engineering techniques, hackers are already halfway there.
+Hackers are already halfway there by impersonating trusted figures and using various social engineering techniques.
 At this point, they’ll try to get the target to do the task they want and prevent them from checking with another person that might recognize this as a scam.

 This is the end goal for most hackers.

 After successfully convincing the target, this is where fraudsters essentially “collect” and where you might realize you’ve fallen victim to an attack.

 The reward for hackers might be financial gain, such as a transfer of funds, but it can also be a data breach that leaks private information to the hacker.
 In this case, they’d be able to use this data for future attacks, distribute them, or, again, sell them.

 What to do if you’re a victim: Ideally, hackers shouldn’t reach this stage, and you’d be able to protect against any data loss.
 However, if they did, immediately call your bank and see if you can dismiss the funds transfer.
 Additionally, file a complaint with the FBI’s Internet Crime Complaint Center (IC3) to ensure the incident has been recorded so it can be investigated.

 Protecting against BEC attacks requires a combination of technical measures and employee awareness.
 Here are some steps you can take to safeguard your organization: